dhoyle/splicedocs-jekyll/pages/ReleaseNotes/Improvements.md

 The Splice Machine database is used in both our Database-Service and On-Premise Database products.

-This page describes all of the significant improvements made in the Splice Machine database since the 2.5 GA Release of Splice Machine.
-With only one noted exception, all of the improvements listed here have been made in both the 2.7 and 2.5 Releases of the Splice Machine database.
+This page describes all of the significant improvements made in the Splice Machine database since the original 2.5 GA Release of Splice Machine, in March, 2017.

-Splice Machine release 2.6 was an interim Release in September, 2017, which coincided with the initial Release of our Database-as-a-Service product.
-All changes in v2.6 have also been incorporated into both the 2.7 and 2.5 Releases of the Splice Machine database.
+Splice Machine Release 2.6 was an interim release in September, 2017, which coincided with the initial Release of our Database-as-a-Service product.
+All changes in v2.6 have also been incorporated into  the 2.7 Release of the Splice Machine database.
 {: .noteIcon}

 Each section in this topic includes a list of significant improvements in each interim Splice Machine Release since the 2.5 GA Release (2.5.0.1707) on March 1, 2017.